 Why would you want to resize an image?
 Your camera is a very advanced tool and it contains millions of pixels.
 This is good if you want to print your images, but what if you want to share those photographs online?
-Many websites won’t even let you upload high resolution images, while others like Facebook will down-size them for you, automatically lowering the resolution and quality of those photographs.
-Because this automated photo reduction process is often not optimized for best quality, it can make your resized photo appear soft and might even result in loss of colors.
+Many websites won’t even let you upload high-resolution images, while others like Facebook will down-size them for you, automatically lowering the resolution and quality of those photographs.
+Because this automated photoreduction process is often not optimized for the best quality, it can make your resized photo appear soft and might even result in a loss of colors (when using lossy JPEG compression).
 To prevent that, it is always a good idea to properly resize your images before you use them online.
-This way, you are in full control of how your photo should look.
+This way, you are in full control of how your photo looks.

-Lightroom greatly simplifies the image down-sampling / resizing process.
+Lightroom greatly simplifies the image resizing process.
 Here is my simplified workflow process:

 - Import images into Lightroom

 - Make necessary adjustments to the image I want to resize

 - Apply sharpening to the full-sized image via the Detail Sub-Module

 - Export the image in sRGB color profile with specific sharpening settings

 I use the above process most of the time and resort to my much more complicated Photoshop resizing process only when working on select images that I want to showcase.